VovaTch/AttentionChess/README.md

 ## Current WIP:

-* Customly draw the pieces and the board.
+* Anchor-based learning scheme.
+Learn endgame positions, then generate random positions and learn from the leaves of the search tree, finally train fully self play from the initial board position.
-* Longer supervised training.
+* Incorporate FFCV for faster training.
-* Better algorithm for move selection during inference; for now, outliers dominate the search tree, although the value net shows decent results.
-* Self play, first with only model, then with 3 types.
-* Formulize and publish seperately the novel ripple-net layers that I use: linear and attention blocks.
+* Clean the code bloat, make RippleLinear publically available if used (not likely).